 - An education system that leads the state – Fishers High School, Hamilton Southeastern High School and New Britton Elementary School all ranked 10 out of 10 by GreatSchools.org in academics

 - Parks and recreation system that includes 17 parks and more than 60 miles of paths and trails

-- 20 minutes to Indianapolis, and easy access to Louisville and Cincinnati via nearby interstate roadways
+- 20 minutes to Indianapolis, and easy access to Chicago, Louisville and Cincinnati via nearby interstate roadways

 IU Health Physicians Emergency Medicine offers emergency physicians a full spectrum of career options, the resources of the largest healthcare system in Indiana, and the ability to maintain autonomy in practice.